joyrexus/regula/README.md

 ---

-Regula goes beyond simply defining the conditions and constraints that govern workflows—it provides a dynamic representation of the **current state** of those rules.
+Regula goes beyond simply defining the conditions and constraints of a ruleset—it provides a dynamic representation of the **current state** of those rules.